-The proposed activities for FY18 is geared towards conducting roadside and terminal inspections to ensure adherence to driver qualifications and vehicle maintenance program.
+The proposed activities for FY19 is geared towards conducting roadside and terminal inspections to ensure adherence to driver qualifications and vehicle maintenance program.
 We currently have three full time certified Inspectors to achieve this task.
 Inspection activities will increase once new recruits are trained and certification.
+The two (2) new recruits have since been NAS LevI 1 A & B certified in April of 2018.
+The two (2) newest recruits are scheduled to attend the PV Training course in Hawaii in November 2018.